Prime Minister’s Scholarships for Latin America

 You will also need to provide the names and emails of two referees to request references, one of which should be an academic reference.

-New Zealand institutions may submit group application/s for scholarship support on behalf of students wishing to travel to target countries on exchange or study abroad programmes, or on specifically-tailored study programmes in Latin America.
+New Zealand Tertiary Education Organisations and approved organisations may submit group application/s for scholarship support on behalf of students wishing to travel to target countries on exchange or study abroad programmes, or on specifically-tailored study programmes in Latin America.

 To apply on behalf of a group, please email firstname.lastname@example.org to receive the online application link.